 Now that you mention it - I made an assumption on tuner use for parallel recordings on the same channel, most possible only one tuner is used for that.
 I have 6 tuners in my setup, so I get confused at times

 I tried "running state" and it worked cool for a couple of recordings so far.
 I have nothing to "wake up" as my server runs 24/7.

-#5 Updated by Robin Mitra almost 2 years ago
+#5 Updated by Robin Mitra over 2 years ago